davejakenic/Free-the-World-Algorithm/README.md

 Now each node E will do the following:

-10) post each of the following two messages at a random time (thus implying random order) before the Deadline1 passes:
+10) post each of the following two messages at a random time (thus implying random order):

 10.1) {{private_E1_secondary_key,LE1[ieE1],post_index_E1,"unlock"}